“Where have you been?”

 “Yay, she’s back”

 These are some of the comments I received on my first Instagram and Facebook post after about 11 months of absence.
+Surprisingly, I also came back to more followers than I did when I took my break.
+This was because I always did have the intention of eventually coming back so I used a free instagram follower service to help me gain some more followers.
+I think it’s fair to say that it worked.
+Even though I won’t be using it anymore, socialfollow got me more followers and it can do the same for you, someone who actually uses Instagram regularly.
+So, anyway back to what happened when I returned.
 Someone actually asked me privately whether I disappeared because I was pregnant and hiding it (lol).
 I pondered on how to respond on my absence and decide to put it down on the blog.
 I do not consider myself a writer (I’m sure you would have noticed that with my posts which are always short and straight to the point), so forgive me if you think I’m babbling about here.

 So, I quit posting recipes here and uninstalled all my social media platforms…Facebook, Instagram and Twitter (I am not so into the last anyway).
 I left my WhatsApp on because of family and because I belong to less than 3 groups including my family forum.
 My decision at that time was not because of any big project I wanted to undertake and I am not writing a cookbook yet.
 I just woke up one day and decided to quit.